DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/04 The Marines Who Got Too Close to UFOs.md

 For one, it is true that he testified to Congress or behind closed doors in April of 2023, giving his account.

-But on the other hand, I know [[Steven Greer]] likes to press the [[ARV]] and that most UFOs are alien reproduction vehicle theory.
+But on the other hand, I know [[Steven Greer]] likes to press the [[Alien Reproduction Vehicle|ARV]] and that most UFOs are alien reproduction vehicle theory.
 I am of the mind that I don't know if humans have been able to successfully reverse engineer any sort of non-human intelligence technology.

 00;15;02;09 - 00;15;30;29
 Gerb